oracle/docker-images/OracleFMWInfrastructure/samples/12213-domain-home-in-image/README.md

 **NOTE**: To have access to the `RCU.out`, map volume `/u01/oracle/` in the Administration Server container.

 ### Build the FMW Infrastructure Domain Image
 The Dockerfile in this sample extends the FMW Infrastructure install image and creates a domain configuration inside of the image.
 We provide a `build.sh` script to assist with the building of the image and setting the correct BUILD_ARGS that have been defined in the `domain.properties` and `rcu.properties` files.
-When running the images in Docker engine the database, RCU, and FMW Infrastructure image need to be running on the same Docker network (e.g. InfraNET).
+When running the images in Docker engine the database, RCU, and FMW Infrastructure images need to be running on the same Docker network (e.g. InfraNET).
 The `build.sh` takes one parameter the name of the network, example:

        $ ./build.sh InfraNET